Markan23/Immersun_T1070-Emulation/README.md

       ID = (This device ID)
       FL = Flags (as per RF95 data sheet)

-However Immersun do not use this addressing method but do use it as another filter so these bytes have to match sening device in my case it was LL 00 F5 4E FF (obviously the LL value depends on payload length)
+However Immersun do not use this addressing method but do use it as another filter so these bytes have to match sending device in my case it was LL 00 F5 4E FF (obviously the LL value depends on payload length)

 Captured data loos like this